django/asgi_ipc/README.rst

 .. image:: https://img.shields.io/pypi/v/asgi_ipc.svg
     :target: https://pypi.python.org/pypi/asgi_ipc

+**NOTE: This is for Channels 1 only.
+It will not work on Channels 2 and there's no plans to port it.**

 An ASGI channel layer that uses POSIX shared memory IPC as its backing store (only works between processes on the same machine).